TRACE-Digital/TRACE-search/src/search/README.md

 #### TODO
 - [ ] Figure out how to fix Twitter
 - [x] To avoid a long wait, dynamically give the array of found profiles to the frontend
-- [ ] Maybe add regex check?
 - [x] Figure out what the noPeriod field in sherlock.json means
-- [ ] Clean up code, refactor, simplify, increase readability, etc.
+- [x] Clean up code, refactor, simplify, increase readability, etc.
-- [ ] Find logo URL if the frontend isn't?
+- [x] Find logo URL if the frontend isn't?
-    - [ ] Async get?
-This could tie into the dynamically loading array

 - [x] Meet w/ group and figure out format to send to frontend